-Attendance at the Annual Meeting is limited to stockholders of record as of April 5, 2013.
+Attendance at the Annual Meeting is limited to stockholders of record as of April 14, 2014, the record date for the Annual Meeting.

-If your shares are held beneficially in the name of a bank, broker or other holder of record and you plan to attend the Annual Meeting, you may present proof of your ownership of Globus stock, such as a bank or brokerage account statement, to be admitted to the Annual Meeting.
+If your shares are held beneficially in the name of a bank, broker or other holder of record and you plan to attend the Annual Meeting, you may present proof of your ownership of Globus stock, such as a bank or brokerage account statement, as of the record date to be admitted to the Annual Meeting.